D.R. Robertson, STRI

-- Emit croaking sounds by hitting the abdominal muscle against the swim bladder.
+- White seabass emits croaking sounds by hitting the abdominal muscle against the swim bladder.

-- Blue to gray in color on the back, with a silver belly; Juveniles have dark vertical stripes on their back.
+- Blue to gray in color on the back, with a silver belly; and has dark vertical stripes on its back as a juvenile.

-- The center of the population seems to be off central Baja California.
+- Center of the population seems to be off central Baja California.

-- Spawning usually occurs from April to August with a peak in late spring -- early summer.
+- Spawning usually occurs from March to September with a peak in late spring -- early summer.

-- Broadcast spawns: releases gametes in the water for fertilization.
-Release is usually at night to reduce predation on the eggs, which are the largest (1.3 mm or 0.5” diameter) of any croaker on the west coast l [1,2].
+- Broadcast spawners: it releases gametes in the water for fertilization.
+Release is usually at night to reduce predation on the eggs, which are the largest (1.3 mm or 0.5” diameter) of any croaker on the west coast.
+[1,2]

-- Age of maturity is uncertain, but all have probably spawned at least once by age 6 (81 cm or 32’ long) and can live to 20 yrs .
+- The age of maturity is uncertain, but all have probably spawned at least once by age 6 (81 cm or 32’ long) and can live to 20 years.

-- Newly hatched seabass inhabit open, shallow coastal waters (4-8 m or 12-30 ft deep) sometimes hanging out in drifting seaweed.
+- When newly hatched, the seabass inhabits open, shallow coastal waters (4-8 m or 12-30 ft deep), sometimes hanging out in drifting seaweed.

 - Juveniles (ages 1-3 yr) may move into protected bays where they use eelgrass beds for cover and feeding grounds; older juveniles are found near piers and jetties with kelp beds nearby.